snapshots

 To retrieve only snapshots based on Droplets, include the resource_type

-query parameter set to droplet
+query parameter set to droplet.
+For example, /v2/snapshots?resource_type=droplet.

 #### List Volume Snapshots